puneeth-techie/nodeJS-quickstart-boilerplate/README.md

 ## Project Structure [MVC architecture](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)

+- Models - The model is responsible for managing the data of the application.
+It receives user input from the controller.

+- Views - The view renders presentation of the model in a particular format.

+- Controllers - The controller responds to the user input and performs interactions on the data model objects.
+The controller receives the input, optionally validates it and then passes the input to the model.

+- Routes - Routing with Express in Node: Express. js has an “app” object corresponding to HTTP.
+We define the routes by using the methods of this “app” object.
+This app object specifies a callback function, which is called when a request is received.

+- Utils - Best way to write the helper function in this folder.

+- Middlewares - The purpose of a middleware is to extract a common controller code, which should be executed on multiple requests and usually modifies the request and/or the response objects.

+* Startups - This folder contains all the files which are responsible for our application start-up.

+- Public - Best way to serve all our static files.

+* .env - Dotenv is a zero-dependency module that loads environment variables from a . env file into process.env.
+Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology.

 ### ES Modules in Node

 We us ECMAScript Modules in the backend in this project.
 Be sure to have at least Node v14.6+ or you will need to add the "--experimental-modules" flag.